NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] SpiController could use improvement - we're not getting full utilization of the bus
+  - verdict: use the new DmaController with nonblocking operations where possible, and that's gonna be good enough.
+- [x] Load cell time!
+  - [x] hx711 pio driver
+  - [x] gui for monitoring & calibration
+  - [x] print some brackets to calibrate it against my digital scale
+- [x] put the load cell period (100ms) in params.h
 - [x] read about the hardware interpolators in rp2040
   - does what it says on the tin. good for linear scaling, affine texture mapping, that kinda thing.
 - [x] Mission: DMA 9000